About Saint George Island

 The Saint George Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Aleutians West County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Saint George Island, Alaska residents are available through the local police department and authorized providers in Aleutians West County.
+Fingerprinting services for Saint George Island, Alaska residents are available through local police (where present) and authorized providers in Aleutians West County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Saint George Island Police Department or Aleutians West County Sheriff's Office for scheduling and fees.

 Property records for Saint George Island, Alaska are maintained by the Aleutians West Borough Assessor's Office and the Aleutians West County Alaska State Recorder's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Aleutians West County, including parcels in Saint George Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Aleutians West County Alaska State Recorder's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alaska counties provide online property record searches through their county websites.
-For in-person requests, visit the Aleutians West County offices at the county courthouse.
 The Aleutians West County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Saint George Island, Alaska residents are available through both county and state offices.
 The Alaska Department of Health, Bureau of Vital Statistics, located in Juneau, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alaska.
 Orders can be placed online, by mail, or in person.
 Locally, the Aleutians West County Clerk's office issues marriage licenses and maintains marriage records for Aleutians West County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.